Will Aymeric Laporte injury cost Manchester City dear? Why Pep Guardiola's gamble could backfire

 Against Norwich, the cumbersome duo of Stones and Otamendi were uncomfortable in possession and uncertain out of it, the antithesis of the Guardiola defence we have become accustomed to, and that nervousness appeared to spread across the rest of their back line too.

-Neither when, for their third, Stones' unhelpful pass across his own box found Otamendi , seemingly unaware he would be closed down by Emi Buendia, robbed of the ball and a simple finish set up Pukki to poke home.
+Neither when, for their third, Stones' unhelpful pass across his own box found Otamendi, seemingly unaware he would be closed down by Emi Buendia, robbed of the ball and a simple finish set up for Pukki to poke home.

 "That second goal shows how much they're going to miss Aymeric Laporte," Jamie Redknapp told Saturday Night Football.
 "He is vital to this team and the chemistry between the two centre-backs, John Stones and Nicolas Otamendi, isn't there.